 Why care about usability metrics?

-The basic rule of user research states that conducting about three user interviews gives us a big chunk of info about the product usability, as well as usability problems.
+The basic rule of user research states that conducting about three user interviews gives us a big chunk of info about the product's usability and usability problems.
 But why bother measuring quantitative UX metrics?

 The latter insight does not tell you what exactly makes a new design work faster than the old one and doesn’t tell you how it can be further improved.
 However, when you have to justify redesign to the CEO, solid data would look more convincing than excerpts from user interviews.

-The same metrics can be a good basis for the assessment of a design team’s success and defining design KPIs.
+The same metrics can be a good basis for assessing a design team's success and defining design KPIs.
 It helps with an old problem of UI/UX designers: when a good interface is barely noticeable.
-Few people understand how much work lies behind these seemingly “simple and obvious” solutions.
+Few people understand how much work lies behind these seemingly "simple and obvious" solutions.

 All in all, tracking usability metrics is a sign of a company with a certain level of UX maturity.
 Once you decide to invest in that, you’ll find out that usability metrics can be as valuable as CAC, MRR, AARRR, and others.